Sathwik332004/Travel-Website/README.md

 # Travel Website
-This is a Fully responsive travel website which is built by using HTML5, CSS, Bootstrap Framework and Javascript.
+This is a Fully responsive travel agency website which is built by using HTML5, CSS, Bootstrap Framework and Javascript.
-It consist variety of Assistiv Technology
+It consist variety of Assistive Technology